Uniform attachment with freezing: Regime with a linear amount of active vertices

 We shall choose an appropriate chain of integers $(R_i)_{0\leq i \leq m}$ and then bound the differences appearing in the last display.
 To this end, the main idea is that if $R_{i+1}/R_i$ is close to some large constant $C>0$, then $\T_{R_{i+1}}(\Xb^n)$ can be approximated by a forest of independent trees attached on $\T_{R_i}(\Xb^n)$.
 We then show by induction on $i$ that many vertices have a large height in this forest, and among them many are attached on vertices of $\T_{R_i}(\Xb^n)$ with large height.

 To make this intuition rigorous we first need to define some objects.
 For $n\in \N$ and $0\leq k \leq n$, recall the definition of $\T_k^n\coloneqq\T_k(\Xb^n)$ from Algorithm \ref{algo1}.
-We denote by $\mathcal A_k^n$ the set of all vertices in $\T_n^n$ that {were active at time $k$ when running Algorithm \ref{algo1} (these are vertices of $\T_{k}^{n}$ that are either labelled with $a$ {and have an adjacent edge labelled by $j \leq k$}, or labelled with $i > k$ and have an adjacent edge labelled by $j \leq k$)}.
+We denote by $\mathcal A_k^n$ the set of all vertices in $\T_n^n$ that {were active at time $k$ when running Algorithm \ref{algo1} (these are vertices of ${\T_{n}^{n}}$ that are either labelled with $a$ {and have an adjacent edge labelled by $j \leq k$}, or labelled with $i > k$ and have an adjacent edge labelled by $j \leq k$)}.
 For $0\leq k\leq k'\leq n$, let $\F_{k,k'}^n$ be the forest obtained as follows:

-\begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item[(i)] {Consider $\T_{k'}^n$ and relabel by $\star$ all the vertices of $\T_{k'}^n$ belonging to $\mathcal A_{k}^n$ (see Fig.~\ref{fig chainage} for an example);} \item[(ii)] then remove all the edges of $\T_{k'}^n$ that belongs to $\T_{k}^n$ (i.e. all the edges with labels in $\llbracket1,k\rrbracket$); \item[(iii)] finally remove all the vertices with labels in $\llbracket1,k\rrbracket$. \end{itemize} {Note that all the trees in $\F_{k,k'}^n$ have exactly one vertex labelled $\star$.
+\begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item[(i)] {Consider $\T_{k'}^n$ and relabel by $\star$ all the vertices of $\T_{k'}^n$ belonging to $\mathcal A_{k}^n$ (see Fig.~\ref{fig chainage} for an example);} \item[(ii)] then remove all the edges of $\T_{k'}^n$ that belongs to $\T_{k}^n$ (i.e. all the edges with labels in $\llbracket1,k\rrbracket$); \item[(iii)] finally remove all the vertices with labels in $\llbracket1,k\rrbracket$. \end{itemize} {Note that all the trees in $\F_{k,k'}^n$ have exactly one vertex labelled $\star$ {(see Fig.~\ref{fig chainage} for an example), which by convention is considered to be active}.
 We will thus consider the vertices labelled $\star$ as the roots of the trees in $\F^{n}_{k,k'}$.
-Observe that one cannot deterministically reconstruct $\T_{k'}^n$ from $\{\F_{k,k'}^n,\T_k^n\}$, but in distribution it is possible: if one merges uniformly at random every active vertex of $\T_{k'}^n$ with one vertex labelled $\star$ from $\F^{n}_{k,k'}$, then one obtains a tree having the same distribution as $\T_{k'}^n$ (see Fig.~\ref{fig chainage}).} Furthermore, it will be crucial to keep in mind that that $\T_k^n$ and $\F^{n}_{k,k'}$ are independent.
+Observe that one cannot deterministically reconstruct $\T_{k'}^n$ from $\{\F_{k,k'}^n,\T_k^n\}$, but in distribution it is possible: if one merges uniformly at random every active vertex of $\T_{k'}^n$ with one vertex labelled $\star$ from $\F^{n}_{k,k'}$, then one obtains a tree having the same distribution as $\T_{k'}^n$.} {This comes from the fact that conditionally given $\T_{k}^n$, at any future time the subtrees grafted on active vertices of $\T_{k}^n$ after time $k$ are exchangeable}.
+Furthermore, it will be crucial to keep in mind that that $\T_k^n$ and $\F^{n}_{k,k'}$ are independent.
 Indeed $\F^{n}_{k,k'}$ may be constructed following Algorithm \ref{algo1}, independently of the steps $1\leq i \leq k$.

 For every $0\leq k\leq k'\leq n$, for every vertex $v\in \F^{n}_{k,n}$ we write $H^n_{k,k'}(v)$ for the height of $v$ in the forest $\F^{n}_{k,n}$ minus its height in $\F^n_{k',n}$ (where, by convention, the height of $v$ in $\F^n_{k',n}$ is $0$ if $v$ is not in this forest).
 In words, if $v$ belongs to a certain tree $\tau$ of $\F^n_{k',n}$, the quantity $H^n_{k,k'}(v)$ represents the height in $\F^{n}_{k,k'}$ of the vertex associated with the root $\tau$.